luizbafilho/hydra/README.md

 It is the simplest distributed http benchmark tool you can find on the internet.
 No configuration need to run in multiples nodes.

 ## Installation
+#### Erlang

+Hydra requires Erlang 18.
+You can download it [here](https://www.erlang-solutions.com/downloads/download-erlang-otp)

 #### Elixir
 Install Elixir in order to be able to build the project.
-To do that, follow the link: [Elixir Installation](http://elixir-lang.org/install.html)
+[Elixir Installation](http://elixir-lang.org/install.html)

 #### Building